jslvilla/Microservices/README.md

 # Introduction
-Welcome to Spring Microservices in Action, Chapter 8.
-Chapter 8 demonstrates how to use Spring Cloud Stream messaging to asynchronously communicate messages between Spring Boot services.
-For this chapter, we will use Kafka as our message bus to transport messages between our services.
+ Welcome to Spring Microservices in Action, Chapter 9.
+Chapter 9 demonstrates how to use Spring Cloud Sleuth.
+Spring Cloud Sleuth introduces tracing information into your service calls.
+The tracing information can be used in conjuction with a log aggregation tool (Papertrail) to query log messages by one piece of their tracing information (the correlation id).
+Also, we will be exploring how to do distributed tracing using Spring Cloud Sleuth and Zipkin.

 By the time you are done reading this chapter you will have built and/or deployed: